 Photography takes an instant out of time, altering life by holding it still.

-My love for photography came from my grandma, her name was Grace and she was one of the most beautiful people I’ve ever known.
-She was a professional wedding photographer for 40 years.
-She genuinely loved each person she photographed.
+My love and heart for photography came from my grandma, her name was Grace and she was one of the most beautiful people I’ve ever known.
+In a time when it wasn’t as easy for a woman to contribute outside of her home, she (as a single mother of 6) started her own business as a professional wedding photographer and ran it for over 40 years.
+She was passionate about what she did and genuinely loved each person she photographed.
 She was completely delighted in who they were and being able to capture their unique personality.
-The people she was with knew it too, when you were with her you knew she wanted to be with you.
+The people she worked with knew it too, when you were with her you knew she wanted to be with you.
 She was just that kind of person.

-After a wedding, she would call me and as we chatted about how her event was she would almost always comment on how that just had to be her favorite bride of all time.
-I would laugh and say, “Grandma, you said that about your last bride!”
-And she would assure me that, no, no, THIS bride was her favorite.
-Ever. 😉 She would then usually move on to commenting that I really must become friends with this beautiful woman because I “would just love her”. 😉 That is just how she viewed life and the people around her.
+She would then usually move on to commenting that I really must become friends with this beautiful woman because I “would just love her”.
+That is just how she viewed life and the people around her.
 When she was photographing you, you felt as though you were the most beautiful person in the world and her favorite she’d ever captured on film.
-I use to tell her she was my favorite grandma and she would tell me, ”

-I have two ridiculously handsome small children who have more energy that may be humanly possible and a husband that after 16 years of marriage I’m still madly in love with.
-As cheesy as it is, of all the love stories, ours is definitely my favorite.
+I have two ridiculously handsome small-ish children who have more energy that may be humanly possible.
+Hense the need for the most amazing Cleveland Metropark system and a hill or two to scale.
+And a husband that after 17 years of marriage I’m still madly in love with and that I usually cry when I hug goodby at the airport… As cheesy as it is, of all the love stories, ours is definitely my favorite.

 I can’t function without coffee or strong dark tea with cream.
 Please don’t ask me too, and if you add a good book we might be best friends forever.